yuan7765/dipfinal/README.md

 3. Press the Optimize Style Transfer Button in sidebar.
 4. Wait about 3 minutes for style transfer and parameter values optimization.
 5. The result image will show up, and you can edit it via Global Edits Sliders.
-6. Click the Reset Parameters Button, and the parameter will reset to optimized parameters
+6. Click the Reset Parameters Button, and the parameter will bet reseted to optimized parameters

 > **Warning**
 > - The default style & content images (like starry night & girl portrait images) are provided by WISE'authors and only precomputed for STROTSS.